-The Doctor of Philosophy in Theology or Church Music (Ph.D.) and Master of Philosophy in Theology and Church Music (M.Phil.) degrees can be earned at the Western Orthodox University by the submission of a research dissertation or thesis that should contain an original contribution to the subject treated.
+The Pontifical Doctor of Philosophy (Ph.D.) and Pontifical Master of Philosophy (M.Phil.) degrees can be earned at the Western Orthodox University by the submission of a research dissertation or thesis that should contain an original contribution to the subject treated.

-In addition, it is possible to complete a research-based bachelor’s degree, the Bachelor of Philosophy in Theology or Church Music (B.Phil.)
+In addition, it is possible to complete a research-based bachelor’s degree, the Pontifical Bachelor of Philosophy (B.Phil.)
 The University allows work submitted satisfactorily for a degree at this or the master’s level to be expanded (where suitable) for a research degree at a higher level.

 At the doctoral level, the dissertation should be of a minimum of 80,000 words excluding footnotes, appendices and ancillary material.
 At the master’s level, the requirement is 60,000 words.
 At the bachelor’s level, the requirement is 40,000 words.
 Where the submission includes material in other than written form or the research involves creative writing or the preparation of a scholarly edition, these word lengths are typically reduced by 20,000 words.
 A full guide to what is expected in terms of presentation standards and referencing is available here.

 The demanding standard expected of doctoral students requires them to demonstrate a high level of critical analysis and excellent written communication, as well as research skills and the capacity to plan and execute a major piece of academic work.
 A doctoral dissertation should be of publishable quality.

 How the programme works